edwinwebb/three-seed/README.md

 # Pixi Seed

-A boilerplate for building Pixi projects with ES6
+A boilerplate for building Pixi projects with ES6 and Flux architechture.

+## What you get
+- ES6 via Babel
+- Build with WebPack
+- Pixi.js
+- Flux

 ## Getting started